 - Anti-money laundering.
 We are advising the trading division of a global energy producer on anti-money laundering systems and controls and market conduct and abuse issues.

 - Commodity transactions.
 We are advising a major investment bank in relation to a global revolving credit agreement in the aggregate principal amount of up to $1 billion for the financing of margin payments in relation to exchange-traded commodity broking and prime broking activity.
-The advice focused on the regulatory aspects of the commodity transactions (metals and soft commodities), margining and clearing, client money considerations and the regulatory capital impact.
+The advice focuses on the regulatory aspects of the commodity transactions (metals and soft commodities), margining and clearing, client money considerations and the regulatory capital impact.